Can Cats Get Sunburns? Vet Reviewed Risks & Safety Explained

 Can Cats Get Sunburns?

-As humans, we know the risks of being out in the sun and we’re generally well-educated on how to protect our skin from the not-so-fun sunburns that come along with prolonged exposure.
-Surprisingly, cats can be susceptible to getting a sunburn too.
+As humans, we know the risks of being out in the sun, and we’re generally well-educated on how to protect our skin from the not-so-fun sunburns that come along with prolonged exposure.
+Like humans, cats are also susceptible to getting sunburns.
 Some cats are at a greater risk of sunburn than others and can suffer severely from the effects.
-Just like with us, repeated and prolonged exposure and sunburns can result in skin damage and even skin cancer.
-So, for cats that are at high risk of sunburn, you should absolutely take steps to prevent your cat from prolonged exposure to the sun’s damaging UV rays.
-Applying sunscreen to their most vulnerable areas to offer them protection is one of several precautions owners can take to protect their pets.
+Just like with us, repeated and prolonged exposure of sunburns can result in skin damage and even skin cancer.
+So, you should absolutely take steps to protect your cat from prolonged exposure to the sun’s damaging UV rays.

 Which Cats Are at Higher Risk?

-- Utilize blinds, black-out curtains, and/or UV blocking films for your windows can help prevent exposure to indoor cats
+- Utilize blinds, black-out curtains, and/or UV blocking films for your windows to reduce exposure for indoor cats.

 Risks of Prolonged Sun Exposure